CurveDocs/curve-docs/docs/governance/overview.md

 The VotingOwnership and VotingParameter contracts are the entry points for creating new votes.
 New votes are created by calling the `newVote` function and passing in the `executionScript` and `metadata` as arguments.
 New votes can only be created by wallets with at least 2500 veCRV.
 Voting duration, regardless of the vote type, is 7 days.
 Once created, proposals can not be deleted or altered.

 !!!colab "Notebook for Creating a Vote"
-    To simplify this process, a simple notebook is avaliable to create a new vote.
+    To simplify this process, a simple notebook is available to create a new vote.
 It uses a GoogleColab with Titanoboa (which allows for the connection of a wallet like Rabby or MetaMask) which not only allows the simulation, but also the creation of the vote.
 One simply needs to modify the script accordingly and run it.

     https://colab.research.google.com/drive/1SEmqdBgY3Pcg7q4XWGIoQOc1q5GEVGR6?usp=sharing